jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 * Because there are only 4 leds on PYNQ_Z2 board, so we need to fix the code in three files: `led_ctl.v`, `uart_led.v` and `uart_led_pins_pynq.xdc`.

 * We don't need to add `uart_led_timing_pynq.xdc` file, it will lead to `setup timing problem`.
-While one of objectives of this lab was to instruct us on timing analysis for such issues, I believe adding timing constraints to LEDs is not essential in this context.
-However, if you're interested in learning more about timing analysis, please refer to the document provided.
+While one of objectives of this lab was to instruct us on timing analysis for such issues, I believe adding timing constraints to LEDs is not essential.
+However, if you're interested in learning more about timing analysis and constaints, please refer to the document provided.

 -[Document timing](https://docs.xilinx.com/r/en-US/ug949-vivado-design-methodology/Defining-Timing-Constraints-in-Four-Steps)

-* Double click `led_ctl.v`.
+* Double click on `led_ctl.v`.

 ```verilog
 module led_ctl(